Zoggoth/Zoggoths-Archipelago-Multitracker/README.md

 The first run will print all items (since it doesn't know when you last checked each world).
 All subsequent runs will remember when you last checked & only print new items

-If the game has a specialised tracker (e.g Super Metroid, Ocarina of Time), make sure to use a link to the generic tracker (working examples are in [Tracker List.txt](https://github.com/Zoggoth/Zoggoths-Archipelago-Multitracker/blob/main/Tracker%20List.txt))

 The GameName should be the same format as the names in the worlds folder (e.g "Ocarina of Time" rather than "TLoZ: OOT").
 These generally match the names used by the existing multi-world tracker